Skip to content

 SAF – Architecture Evaluation – Evaluation in Code

-In SAF - Architecture Evaluation (Introduction) I said there are two approaches to evaluating a software architecture.
+In the previous post, I mentioned there are two approaches to evaluating a software architecture.
 This post talks about the first approach – evaluating an architecture in code.

 POCs

 The first evaluation-by-code tool is the Proof of Concept (POC for short).
-Building a POC is about building a minimal amount of code implementing a focused area of the architecture or the architecture’s technology mapping.
-The aim of the POC is to help weight alternatives (when you are contemplating which way to go), lower technical risks or lower stakeholders’ anxiety over an architectural choice.
+Building a POC is about building minimal code implementing a focused area of the architecture or the architecture’s technology mapping.
+The aim of the POC is to help weigh alternatives (when you are contemplating which way to go), lower technical risks, or lower stakeholders’ anxiety over an architectural choice.

 Example 1: Validate the feasibility of an architectural direction

-On one project we inherited this ugly application incorporating its own proprietary cgi web-server, the architectural decision was to keep this as a black-box and develop the project using a better more scalable architecture (though we still needed to utilize functionality form the C++ server now and then).
-The challenge to make this happen was to be able to maintain and pass the session from the rest of the application (JSP, Servlets and J2EE) onto the C++.
+On one project, we inherited this ugly application incorporating its own proprietary cgi web server.
+The architectural decision was to keep this as a black box and develop the project using a better, more scalable architecture (though we still needed to utilize functionality from the C++ server now and then).
+The challenge to making this happen was to be able to maintain and pass the session from the rest of the application (JSP, Servlets, and J2EE) onto C++.
 A (successful) POC that tackled this issue allowed us to advance in the chosen architectural direction, reducing the risk significantly.

 Example 2: Validate a technology mapping

-On another project I worked for (when I was with Microsoft) we analyzed the project quality attributes and found that there’s a need for near-fault tolerance (fail-over in 5 seconds or less).
-The architectural solution that we decided on was to use an active server and a semi-active one (on-line, ready to take over server that constantly applies state from the active server)* – for technology mapping we considered several options (e.g. fault-tolerant hardware ).
-One of the option considered was using SQL Server 2005 Database mirroring to keep the two servers synchronized (DB mirroring gives you a failover of the DB in about 5 seconds or less).
-In order to verify this direction I set up a small Proof of concept to verify that this direction is viable.
-I was told that after I left Microsoft, further investigation of the issues found led to Microsoft’s decision to postponed Mirroring for now.
+On another project I worked on (when I was with Microsoft), we analyzed the project quality attributes and found that there’s a need for near-fault tolerance (fail-over in 5 seconds or less).
+The architectural solution that we decided on was to use an active server and a semi-active one (online, ready-to-take-over-server that constantly applied state from the active server)* – for technology mapping.
+We considered several options (e.g., fault-tolerant hardware ).
+One of the options considered was using SQL Server 2005 Database mirroring to keep the two servers synchronized (DB mirroring gives you a failover of the DB in about 5 seconds or less).
+In order to verify this direction, I set up a small proof of concept (PoC) to verify that this direction is viable.
+I was told that after I left Microsoft, further investigation of the issues led to Microsoft’s decision to postpone Mirroring for now.

 Example 3: comparing alternatives

-POCs help evaluate alternatives and lower risk in specific areas of the architecture (and design for that matter).
-However, POCs will not give you a feel on how the overall architecture will play together – enter prototypes
+POCs help evaluate alternatives and lower risk in specific areas of the architecture (and design, for that matter).
+However, POCs will not give you a feel for how the overall architecture will play together – enter prototypes.

 Prototypes

 A prototype is basically a working simplified model of the system.
-There are many characteristics to distinguish between different types of prototypes (hi-fidelity/low-fidelity, global/local etc.) – let focus on two:
+There are many characteristics to distinguish between different types of prototypes (hi-fidelity/low-fidelity, global/local, etc.) – let’s focus on two:

-• Horizontal prototype – which models wide aspects of a single layer, i.e. many features with little details.
-The most common example for Horizontal prototype is a user interface prototype which is used to test the overall interaction with the system.
+• Horizontal prototype – which models wide aspects of a single layer, i.e., many features with little detail.
+The most common example of a Horizontal prototype is a user interface prototype, which is used to test the overall interaction with the system.

 • Vertical prototype -Implementing some sub-system or a limited set of features across all layers /modules.

-The Vertical prototype is useful way evaluating, getting a feel and understanding of how the different components, that makes the architecture, work in unison without getting bogged down in all the fine details of the system’s functional requirements.
+The Vertical prototype is a useful way of evaluating and getting a feel and understanding of how the different components that makes the architecture work in unison without getting bogged down in all the fine details of the system’s functional requirements.

 Example: Using a prototype to evaluate an architecture alternative.

-We did a very extensive prototype, total effort of 3-4 man-years including all the preliminary work and the post-mortem analysis.
-We gained a lot of insights on what .NET can and cannot give us out of the box, we understood the limitations of the components we integrated (e.g. ESRI’s limitations in displaying near-realtime moving objects) and we also used the preliminary prototype (which was a performance hog) as a platform for running POCs for other architectural and technological directions.
-Additionally, once we solved the performance problems, we also used it as a demo for the client.
+We did a very extensive prototype, a total effort of 3-4 man-years, including all the preliminary work and the post-mortem analysis.
+We gained a lot of insights on what .NET can and cannot give us out of the box.
+We understood the limitations of the components we integrated (e.g. ESRI’s limitations in displaying near-realtime moving objects).
+We also used the preliminary prototype (a performance hog) as a platform for running POCs for other architectural and technological directions.
+Once we solved the performance problems, we also used it as a demo for the client.

-By the way, this experience also had some additional positive residual effects like, getting the team leaders up-to-speed on the (then) new technology, jelling the core team etc.
+By the way, this experience also had some additional positive residual effects, getting the team leaders up-to-speed on the (then) new technology, jelling the core team, etc.

 Architectural Skeletons

-Once you’ve decided on a candidate architecture (i.e. the architecture you want to use for the project) your first iteration or two (This might not be the first iteration as you may already done a couple or so prototype iterations) should be focused on creating the architecture skeleton.
+Once you’ve decided on a candidate architecture (i.e., the architecture you want to use for the project), your first iteration or two (This might not be the first iteration as you may have already done a couple or so prototype iterations) should be focused on creating the architecture skeleton.

-Architecture skeleton is about implementing the minimal set (bare bones, so to speak) of the project’s functionality that is needed to connect all the pieces in a meaningful, integrated way (for example it can includes an implementation of a single thread in a use case or a important story).
-It is somewhat similar to a prototype, with 2 differences :
+Architecture skeleton is about implementing the minimal set (bare bones, so to speak) of the project’s functionality that is needed to connect all the pieces in a meaningful, integrated way (for example, it can include an implementation of a single thread in a use case or an important story).
+It is somewhat similar to a prototype, with two differences :

-• It has to implement real functionality of the system (though the functionality is, usually, very thin)
+• It has to implement the real functionality of the system (though the functionality is usually very thin)

 • You don’t throw it away (hopefully anyway)

-It is important to implement a skeleton (vs. starting to implement the different components and try to integrate them later) as it gives you a relatively early opportunity to actually test if your architecture holds, and it is much better to find errors, especially architectural ones, as early as possible.
+It is important to implement a skeleton (vs. starting to implement the different components and trying to integrate them later) as it gives you a relatively early opportunity to test if your architecture holds, and it is much better to find errors, especially architectural ones, as early as possible.

 Summary